 “Ok” button, just click a blank spot on the screen, which will bypass the check.

-If your phone isn’t a P40 model, it might have PowerGenie installed, and that completely disrupts push notifications on Huawei phone by force closing apps in the background.
-Follow this guide to stop apps from getting killed: —-> DontKillMyApp Website
+If your phone isn’t a P40 model, it might have PowerGenie installed, which ultimately disrupts push notifications on Huawei phone by force closing apps in the background.
+Follow this guide to stop apps from getting killed: —-> DontKillMyApp Website.

-If you still need to use apps like Google Keep or any other app that really requires GMS to work, I would recommend following the VMOS guide to install a virtual machine on your phone.
-There will be no notifications for those apps, and you still can’t bypass SafetyNet with it, but it’s great for that one app that you want to use but it just doesn’t work without GMS. —-> VMOS Guide
+If you still need to use apps like Google Keep or any other app requiring GMS to work, I recommend following the VMOS guide to install a virtual machine on your phone.
+There will be no notifications for those apps, and you still can’t bypass SafetyNet with it, but it’s great for that one app that you want to use, but it just doesn’t work without GMS. —-> VMOS Guide